- KAK Industry 9mm NATO Melonite Barrels

 Parallax adjustment is located either on a knob mounted on the side of the scope body or accomplished by turning a large ring at the front of the scope to change the position of the objective lens.

 Parallax error occurs when the target’s image and the reticle are not aligned on the same focal plane inside the scope.
 Eliminating parallax error brings the reticle into the same focal plane as the target, maximizing accuracy and consistency.
-While eliminating parallax error also generally brings the target into sharp focus, parallax and focus are not the same thing.
+While eliminating parallax error also generally brings the target into sharp focus, parallax and focus are not the same things.
 Parallax error is most noticeable at high magnifications and most important in precision shooting.
 Lower magnification scopes like prisms and LPVOs are generally set to eliminate parallax error at 100 yards only, with no adjustment feature.

 OPTIC SPECIFICATIONS: TUBE SIZE, FIELD OF VIEW, EYE RELIEF, EYE BOX